lmoffereins/portier/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed feed access restrictions that were applied before the current user was checked
+* Fixed admin-bar styles in the front-end

 = 1.2.1 =
-* Update POT-file
+* Updated translations
-* Update Dutch translation

 = 1.2.0 =
-* Rename plugin to Portier because of a naming conflict with another Guard plugin in the .org repository
+* Renamed plugin to Portier because of a naming conflict with another Guard plugin in the .org repository
 * Added support for BuddyPress member types

 = 1.1.0 =